Improving Kittanning Smiles with Inlays & Onlays

 If an inlay or onlay is right for you, the entire process will take at least two appointments to complete.
 During your first appointment, we’ll prep your tooth by removing old filling material or decay from the area we’ll be working with and cleaning it.
 Then, we’ll take an impression of your tooth and send it to our lab, where a technician will handcraft your custom-made restoration.

-When your conservative procedure has been completed, you’ll come back to our Kittanning or Fox Chapel office for your second appointment.
+When your conservative procedure has been completed, you’ll come back to our Kittanning office for your second appointment.
 During this time, we’ll remove your temporary inlay or onlay and put your permanent one in place.
 Then, Dr. Voller will finish by making any minor adjustments that might be needed to ensure proper bite alignment, resulting in a strong, healthy smile that will last for years to come.